 Financial instruments that potentially expose the School to concentrations of credit and market risk consist of cash and cash equivalents and investments.
 Cash and cash equivalents are maintained at a high-quality financial institution and accounts at each institution are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
-To protect cash accounts with balances exceeding the FDIC coverage limit, the School was pledged securities as collateral totaling \$458,976 at June 30, 2022 and held \$514,701 in money market fund consisting of U.S. treasury and government securities and repurchase agreements collateralized fully by U.S. Treasury and government securities, resulting in \$0 in uninsured balances at the institution.
-The School has not experienced any losses on its cash or cash equivalents held with the banking institutions.
+As of June 30, 2024, the School held \$113,826 in uninsured balances at the institution.
+However, the School has not experienced any losses on its cash or cash equivalents held with the banking institutions.